janosgyerik/code-reviews-in-practice/README.md

 Is my team ready for code reviews?
 ----------------------------------

 It's important to evaluate the readiness of your team first.
-Trying to push code reviews may fail spectacularly if the team is not yet following certain good practices.
+Trying to push code reviews may fail spectacularly if the team is not yet following certain good practices:

 - One commit == one logical change.
 Developers should have the good sense to commit each logical step by step, going from stable build to stable build.
 Try to educate the team: committing this way is widely recommended.